Reinforcement Learning Control of a Biomechanical Model of the Upper Extremity

 \section{Methods}

-In the following, we first describe the general reinforcement learning approach and give details about the underlying biomechanical model.
-Afterwards, we focus on individual components of our method, namely states, actions, gears, rewards, and an adaptive target selection mechanism.
-We also provide details about the implementation of our algorithm.
+Below, we first provide details on our biomechanical model.
+After discussing our general reinforcement learning approach, we focus on the individual components of our method, namely states, actions, scaling factors, rewards, and an adaptive target-selection mechanism.
+We also provide details on the implementation of our algorithm.
 Finally, we discuss the methods used for evaluation.